KritixKaung/PSO2-GrindersProMax/readme.md

+#Important note
+It is best to bring this program to foreground with F1 to perform tasks while you're in the game instead of alt tabbing because alt tabbing might mess up with selections in the game.
+And it is important that you don't input anything into the game while the script is running.

 #Script Timing
 This script is created for 144fps+ and around 100ping to server, if your performance has a huge difference from this the script might not perform as intended for you.
 If so try increasing sleep timers in 50ms increments.